 Under Washington state law, insurance companies are not required to offer Personal Injury Protection coverage if you only ride a motorcycle.
-That is not the case for automobile insurance where the carrier must offer PIP coverage on your auto policy unless you reject this coverage in writing.
+That is not the case for automobile insurance, where the carrier must offer PIP coverage on your auto policy unless you reject this coverage in writing.
 Even if you have PIP coverage under your auto policy, this coverage will likely not apply to your motorcycle unless the policy specifically provides coverage while operating your motorcycle.

 Even if you think you’ll never need it, it is a very good idea to have PIP coverage.
-PIP is a “no fault” type of insurance that will pay for your expenses no matter how an accident happened.
+PIP is a “no-fault” type of insurance that will pay for your expenses no matter how an accident happened.
 Even if you’re the one at fault for an accident, PIP is available to you.

-At Davis Law Group, we have represented many motorcyclists who did not have this coverage, or had a small amount when their injuries were very severe and their damages substantial.
-Many times the other driver will not carry enough insurance to cover all of the motorcyclist’s damages so having high UM/UIM limits is well worth the money spent.
+At Davis Law Group, P.S., we have represented many motorcyclists who did not have this coverage or had a small amount when their injuries were very severe and their damages substantial.
+Many times the other driver will not carry enough insurance to cover all of the motorcyclist’s damages, so having high UM/UIM limits is well worth the money spent.